Thwar/HoursOfOperationCheck/README.md

 # HoursOfOperationCheck.js
-HoursOfOperationCheck is a developer friendly JQuery function that checks if your business is currently open.
+HoursOfOperationCheck v1.0 is a developer friendly JQuery script that checks if your business is currently open.

 # How is works:
     day: 'Monday'